 How do I get the money?
 How does it come to me?

-The Canada Revenue Agency (CRA) will generally deposit the funds directly into your bank account, however you can choose to receive a physical check if you prefer.
+The Canada Revenue Agency (CRA) will generally deposit the funds directly into your bank account, however you can choose to receive a physical cheque if you prefer.

-Do I get the money all at once or in installments?
+Do I get the money all at once or in instalments?

-Generally you will receive your money in 2-3 installments.
+Generally you will receive your money in 2-3 instalments.